illsk1lls/ZipRipper/README.md

 SET WORDLISTTXT="RockYou.txt"
 ```
 -For Cyclone.hashesorg.hashkiller.combined wordlist(optional 6.53GB download,<br>
-and 15.02GB expanded on disk) you would change lines 52-55 to the following<br>
+and 15.02GB expanded on disk) you would change the section at the top of the script to the following<br>
 ```
 SET WORDLISTNAME="Combined"
 SET WORDLISTADDR="https://download.weakpass.com/wordlists/1927/cyclone.hashesorg.hashkiller.combined.txt.7z"